How To Completely Delete All your Google Activity

 On the left side menu, select Delete activity by to take you to a page where you can delete your Google history by topic or product.

-- Click the drop down below “Delete by date” and select All time to delete all of your browsing information.
+Click the drop-down below “Delete by date” and select All time to delete all of your browsing information.

 If you head into “Other Google activity” you’ll see all of the individual activity that Google tracks.
-You can click on Manage Activity for most of these if you want to get a bit more detail.
+You can click on ‘Manage Activity’ for most of these if you want to get a bit more detail.
 You can also choose to delete the information gathered for each of these activities from their individual pages.